BriagasD98/Regex-Tutorial/gist-template.md

 - The domain name which can be a string of characters and/or digits
 - The domain extension preceeded by a dot (.)

+The **Regex** example above will be split up and analyzed by component in the following sections.

 ## Table of Contents

 - [Anchors](#anchors)